If you are married to a permanent resident and live outside the U.S., you can apply for a green card.

 Step 8: Green Card Arrival

-If the interview goes well and the consular officer determines your marriage is bona fide, they may approve your immigrant visa the same day.
+If the interview goes well and the consular officer determines your marriage is bona fide, they approve your immigrant visa.

 A few weeks later, the foreign spouse will receive a visa stamp in their passport, allowing travel to the United States.